 - A. The Associate Vice President for Student Affairs will form a committee composed of faculty, administrative staff and students to review the "Code" and to make recommendations for changes.
 The pool of those eligible to serve will come from names submitted by university officers, Deans of the schools and colleges, the Faculty Senate, the Cavalla international University Student Association (CIUSA), and other authorized and approved undergraduate and graduate student governing bodies using their own internal policies for such selections.
 In the event that after appropriate notice, names are not submitted, the Associate Vice President for Student Affairs shall unilaterally make appointments. - B. An open forum for students, appropriately advertised, will be held to allow for discussion of proposed changes to the Code.
-Comments and concerns will be considered in completing the final draft.

-the Associate Vice President for Student Affairs and forwarded to the Vice President for Student Affairs and the Provost for review and comment.

-D. The final draft will be submitted for review to the General Counsel.
+Comments and concerns will be considered in completing the final draft. - C. After receipt of all recommendations, the draft of the revised Code will be completed by the Associate Vice President for Student Affairs and forwarded to the Vice President for Student Affairs and the Provost for review and comment. - D. The final draft will be submitted for review to the General Counsel.